jenkins-x/jenkins-x-platform/README.md

 # Jenkins X Helm Charts

 [Jenkins X](https://jenkins-x.github.io/jenkins-x-website/) is an integrated CI / CD platform for any Kubernetes cluster or cloud.
-Simple installation of best of bread open source software for developing and running applications in the cloud.
+Simple installation of best of breed open source software for developing and running applications in the cloud.

 What's in the box?